Gyvichi/Gyvichi.github.io/_pages/about.md

 Furthermore, how can I generalize this concept?
 What terms can be associated with the functions rating() and eval()?
 I am guessing the concept of a value function in DRL or a Q-table.

 ![](https://i.imgur.com/V5ChrMs.png)

+## Books
+I read and refered to these:

+- The Jet Paradigm, Tomaso Belloni
+- Fundamental Astronomy, Karttunen
+- A Friendly Introduction to Number Theory, Silverman
+- Analysis I & II, Tao
+- Signals and Systems, Oppenheim
+- Brief Answers to the Big Questions, Hawking